-If you have older windows without Low E glass that you do not wish to replace yet, window film may be one way to increase their efficiency and help prevent fading damage to fabrics in you home.
+If you have older windows without Low E glass that you do not wish to replace yet, window film may be one way to increase their efficiency, help keep heat out, and help prevent fading damage to fabrics in you home.
 New, energy efficient windows may not benefit.
 Be sure to check to see whether installing home window tint will void your window manufacturer’s warranty.
 Typically, product failure, loss or damage due to the application of after-market window films to glass surfaces is not considered a covered defect by the manufacturer.
 Please consult your manufacturer's warranty for complete details.
 Window film is not a fix-all though because installing reflective film insulation would not address an inefficient window frame.
 Plus, it lacks the added benefit of insulating argon gas.

 Maybe it is time to consider window replacement?
 If so – you may be best suited by choosing a window tint that is applied directly by the manufacturer.
 When you are selecting the right options for your home, make sure to voice your concerns or interest in window tinting.
 Our window experts at Pella can help you make a decision about what tinting options will best suit your aesthetic and home comfort needs.